Manmadhan (film): Plot

-Madhan Kumar is an auditor by profession, who lives in Chennai and also learns music part-time in a college.
+Madhan Kumar is an auditor who lives in Chennai and also learns music part-time in a college.
 Mythili, a naive woman, also learns music from the same college.
 She gets scared upon seeing Madhan one day because she happens to witness a dream of her getting raped by him.
-Later on, she realises his kind nature and they both become friends.
+Later, she realises his kind nature, and they both become friends.

-Madhan is secretly a serial killer under the pseudonym "Manmadhan", who hunts and kills seemingly immoral girls in the city by seducing them before rendering them unconscious using chloroform.
+However, Madhan is secretly a serial killer under the pseudonym "Manmadhan", who hunts and kills seemingly 'immoral' girls in the city by seducing them before rendering them unconscious using chloroform.
 He burns the girls' corpses and stores their ashes in bottles with their respective names.
 Whenever he intends to kill a girl by seducing her, he suffers a nosebleed.
-In similar way he kills a psychiatrist, a girl in cafe, a train passenger and few other immoral girls.
-The media attention turns towards the case of missing girls, and Chennai's new ACP Deva takes the charge to find the person behind the crimes.
+Similarly, he kills a psychiatrist, a girl in a pub, a girl in a cafe, a train passenger, and a few other so called immoral girls.
+The media attention turns towards the case of missing girls, and Chennai's new ACP Deva takes charge to find the person behind the crimes.

 One day, Mythili finds Madhan riding a bike with a girl as pillion.
-The next day, Mythili gets shocked to see the news that the girl whom she spotted with Madhan has gone missing.
+The next day, Mythili is shocked to learn that the girl whom she spotted with Madhan is a missing person.
 Mythili thinks that Madhan is behind the crimes in the city and informs Deva about Madhan's whereabouts.
 Thus, Madhan gets arrested.
+During interrogation, Madhan reveals that his younger twin brother Madhan Raj is responsible for the murders and narrates their past.

-During interrogation, Madhan reveals that his younger twin brother Madhan Raj is responsible for the murders.
-The story then moves to a flashback.
-Madhan Raj and Madhan Kumar lived with their maternal uncle Puncture Pandiyan in Madhampatty in the outskirts of Coimbatore district, as their parents had died years ago.
-While Kumar was brave, intelligent and practical, Raj was innocent and sentimental.
-While Kumar went to study for auditorship in Chennai, Raj moved to Coimbatore to study in an engineering college.
-There, he became very close and friendly with his hostel roommate Bobby, and fell in love with his classmate Vaishnavi, who also reciprocated his feelings upon seeing his good nature.
-However, Raj's senior friend Ravi informed him that Vaishnavi was having an illicit affair with her relative Seenu, studying in the same college.
+Madhan Raj and Madhan Kumar lived with their maternal uncle Puncture Pandiyan in Madhampatty, on the outskirts of Coimbatore district, as their parents had died years ago.
+While Kumar was brave, intelligent, and practical, Raj was innocent and sentimental.
+After Kumar went to study for auditorship in Chennai, Raj moved to Coimbatore to study in an engineering college.
+There, he became very close and friendly with his hostel roommate Bobby and fell in love with his classmate Vaishnavi, who also reciprocated his feelings upon seeing his good nature.
+However, Raj's senior friend Ravi informed him that Vaishnavi was having an illicit affair with her relative Seenu, who is studying at the same college.
 He did not believe him and instead beat up Ravi.
 When Raj confronted Vaishnavi, she reprimanded him for not trusting her.